ryogrid/nostrp2p/README.md

   - Key pair format and signing method are same
   - Specification like kind number is same if it is for same functionality (at least for now)
   - Functionality realization led by Clients
-    - (flexibility may be low compared with normal Nostr...)
+    - (flexibility may be low compared with general Nostr...)

 ## Build
 ```bash